 You can hop on the Go KL City Bus which is a free bus service that goes around the main attractions in Kuala Lumpur.

 Grab is a much cheaper option than taxis and usually costs about US$ 1 to US$ 2.40 (RM 4 to RM 10) per trip within the city.
-Grab from the airport to the city center will set you back about US$ 15.70 (RM 65), excluding toll fee which usually cost less than US$ 2.40 (RM 10).
+Grab from the airport to the city center will set you back about US$ 15.70 (RM 65), excluding toll fee which usually costs less than US$ 2.40 (RM 10).

 WHERE TO BUY SIM CARD IN KUALA LUMPUR?